Khatyn massacre: Massacre

-On 22 March 1943, Battalion 118 received a report that a telephone line has been damaged in the section between Plyeshchanitsy and Lahoysk.
-A construction unit from Plyeshchanitsy and two platoons from the 1st company of the Battalion 118 was sent to the site near Kozyri village, 6 km away from Khatyn.
-While the restoration of the telephone is still in progress, they were attacked by Soviet partisans, resulting in the deaths of four police officers of Schutzmannschaft Battalion 118.
-Among the dead was Hauptmann Hans Woellke, the Company commander.
-The partisan immediately flee eastward to Khatyn.
-The policemen from the platoon pursued them but decided to retreat due to the number of police being understrength.
+On 22 March 1943, Battalion 118 received a report of damage to a telephone line between Plyeshchanitsy and Lahoysk.
+A construction unit from Plyeshchanitsy and two platoons from the 1st company of Battalion 118 proceeded to the site near Kozyri village, 6 km from Khatyn, to restore the line.
+In the process they were attacked by Soviet partisans, resulting in the deaths of four of the police officers — including Hans Woellke, the Company commander.
+The partisans immediately fled eastward to Khatyn.
+The policemen from the platoon pursued them but decided to retreat because they were under strength.

-The platoon commander, Vasyl Meleshko who was slightly injured sent an alarm message for immediate reinforcement.
-The message was received by the SS-Sonderbataillon Dirlewanger, to which Battalion 118 was subordinated at that time.
-While waiting for the reinforcements to arrive, they detained a group of 40 to 50 individuals from Kozyri settlement.
-The group was recently tasked with chopping down woods clearing roadsides near the Plyeshchanitsy-Lahoysk road.
-Suspecting them for having something to do with the partisan, they were all arrested and brought back to Plyeshchanitsy by several local officers.
-While on their way to Plyeshchanitsy, the group panicked and rushed to run, thinking that they are about to be executed.
-26 of them were killed by the policemen near the village of Guba.
+Platoon commander Vasyl Meleshko, who was slightly injured, sent an alarm calling for immediate reinforcement.
+The message was received by the SS-Sonderbataillon Dirlewanger, to which Schutzmannschaft Battalion 118 was subordinated at that time.
+(That battalion was made up mostly of Ukrainian and other Soviet collaborators.)

+While waiting for reinforcements, Battalion 118 detained a group of 40 to 50 individuals from Kozyri settlement.
+The group had been recently tasked with chopping down trees alongside roadsides near the Plyeshchanitsy-Lahoysk road.
+Suspecting them of having something to do with the partisans, Battalion 118 arrested them all and had them taken to Plyeshchanitsy by several local officers.
+While on their way there, the group panicked and tried to flee, fearing they were about to be executed.
+26 were killed by the policemen near the village of Guba.
 The rest were captured by the Feldgendarmerie and interrogated.
-The 1st Company of the SS-Sonderbataillon Dirlewanger, under the command of SS-Sturmbannführer Praefke arrived and, along with men under Hryhoriy Vasiura, launched an attack on Khatyn.
-The partisans who had fled from the previous attack and taken shelter in Khatyn decided to defend the village and its outskirts.
+The 1st Company and a Ukrainian Platoon of the SS-Sonderbataillon Dirlewanger, under the command of SS-Sturmbannführer Praefke, arrived, and along with men under Hryhoriy Vasiura, launched an attack on Khatyn.
+The partisans who had fled from the previous attack and taken shelter there decided to defend the village and its outskirts.
 After surrounding the village, Dirlewanger's men used mortars and heavy guns to suppress further resistance from the partisans.
-By that afternoon, 34 partisans had been killed and most of Khatyn’s structures had been severely destroyed.
+By that afternoon, 34 partisans had been killed and most of Khatyn’s structures had been destroyed.
 Since the partisans had taken shelter in the village, it was decided to drive every surviving inhabitant into a shed, which was then covered with straw and set on fire.
-The trapped people managed to break down the front doors, but in trying to escape, were killed by machine gun fire.
-Around 149 people, including 70 (or 75) children under 16 years of age, were killed due to burning, shooting or smoke inhalation.
+The trapped people managed to break down the front doors but while trying to escape were killed by machine-gun fire.
+Around 149 people, including 70 (or 75) children under 16 years of age, were killed due to burning, shooting or smoke-inhalation.
 The village was then looted and burned to the ground.